Exploring Freeze-out and Freeze-in Dark Matter via Effective Froggatt-Nielsen Theory: Dark Matter genesis and relic density

 with the critical density $\rho_\text{crit}/h^2=1.053672(24) \times 10^{-5} \ \rm{GeV}\ \rm{cm}^{-3}$, and the entropy density today $s_0=2891.2 \ \text{cm}^{-3}$ \cite{ParticleDataGroup:2022pth}.

-In order to obtain the observed relic density of the Universe, the result of the scan in the $\mdm$ vs. $v_\phi$ plane is shown in Fig.~\ref{fig:IR-Freeze-in}.
-We choose $v_\phi$ starting from $10^7\,$GeV, such that $N^1$ does not thermalize with the SM thermal bath and then extends to $v_\phi = 10^9\,$GeV to ensure that the pseudoscalar is in the thermal bath.
-In this range, the observed relic abundance $\omg = 0.120 \pm 0.001$ can be achieved with $\mdm$ ranging from 10 GeV to 800 GeV, as depicted by the black curve in Fig.~\ref{fig:IR-Freeze-in}.
-The regions on the left and right sides of the black curve represent over and under abundance, respectively.
-The light gray region to the left of the dashed curve is excluded because it indicates $c_N^{11} > 10$, invalidating the FN framework.
-Our results show that the IR freeze-in is almost 100\% dominated by the contribution of the $2 \to 2$ process $a \, a \to N^1 N^1$ as long as $\TR \leq 10\,$TeV and high enough to produce the DM from the thermal bath.
+For the observed relic density of the Universe, the result of the parameter scan in the $\mdm - v_\phi$ plane is illustrated in Fig.~\ref{fig:IR-Freeze-in}.
+Our main focus in this analysis is in the heavy DM mass region, where $2 \to 2$ annihilation processes are the dominant production channels for the DM, rather than from the decay of the pseudoscalar to two DM particles, $a \to N^1 N^1$.
+We start the scan at $\mdm = m_a / 2 = 5\,$GeV, for which the observed relic abundance is obtained at $v_\phi \sim 10^7\,$GeV.
+Then we stop the scan at $v_\phi = 10^9\,$GeV to ensure that the pseudoscalar is always in the thermal bath.
+In this entire range, the observed relic abundance $\omg = 0.12$ can be achieved with $\mdm$ ranging from 5 GeV to 800 GeV, as shown by the black curve in Fig.~\ref{fig:IR-Freeze-in}.
+The regions on the left and right sides of the black curve represent overabundance and underabundance, respectively.
+The light gray region to the left of the dashed curve is excluded because it indicates $c_N^{11} > 10$, which is disfavored by the FN framework.
+Our results show that the IR freeze-in is almost 100\% dominated by the contribution of the $2 \to 2$ process $a \, a \to N^1 N^1$ as long as $\TR \leq 10\,$TeV and high enough to produce DM from the thermal bath.
 On the other hand, if $\TR \geq 100\,$TeV, then the UV freeze-in process starts to become important, which we discuss next.